botlabs-gg/yagpdb-docs-v2/content/learn/beginner/simple-responses.md

 +++
 title = "Simple Responses"
 weight = 210
+description = "Learn how to get YAGPDB to say something!"
 +++

 In this chapter, we will go over two ways to output text from a custom command: using the _response_, and later on using